KaushikKC/commclassroomOP/README.md

-# Community Classroom is OP
+# community Classroom is OP

 - Kunal Kushwaha says that this community is amazing.
 - Kunal made this change
+- Kunal gave us this assignment